attack-community/website/event.md

 | 16.30    | Sigma customisations and Threat Bounty updates                                        | Andrii      | Bezverkhyi | SOCPRIME                          |
 |          |                                                                                       | Preeti      | Krishna    | MICROSOFT                         |
 | 16.45    | How to effectively use ATT&CK in the context of TIBER-EU                              | Jose Miguel | Esparza    | Blueliv                           |

-We will distribute to all registered participants the videoconference information along with the final agenda in due time before the start of the event.

 # About the EU ATT&CK Community